Destinations Greece The Cyclades Santorini

 Oia cliff terrace · chef Renaut consulting

-Three blocks from the main strip.
+Three blocks off the main strip.
 The closing tasting menu on the Andronis cliff terrace.
-Book three weeks ahead; sunset-side tables go first, specify at booking.
+Book three weeks ahead; the sunset-side tables go first, so specify when you reserve.

 €€€€€Book 3 weeks ahead